-cough is a highly contagious disease that is characterized by violent coughing fits.
-It is caused by a bacterium that spreads through droplets projected into the air by someone with the disease, for example, when they cough or sneeze.
-In Québec, between 240 and 1600 cases of whooping cough are reported each year.
+Whooping cough is a very contagious disease characterized by strong coughing fits.
+It is caused by bacteria traveling in droplets thrown into the air by an infected person, for example, when they cough or sneeze.
+In Quebec, there are between 240 and 1,600 cases of pertussis each year.

-The illness is most serious in babies younger than 1 year.
-In babies less than 1 year old, the cough may be mild or absent.
-Sometimes, the main symptom is apnea, which is the repeated cessation of breathing.
+The disease is more serious in babies less than 1 year old.
+In the latter, the cough may be mild or even absent.
+Sometimes the main symptom is the presence of apnea, that is, pauses in breathing.

-The symptoms usually appear 5 to 10 days, sometimes even 21 days, after contamination.
+Symptoms usually appear 5 to 10 days, sometimes even 21 days, after infection.
 Whooping cough lasts 6 to 10 weeks.
-However, in adolescents it can last longer than 10 weeks.
+However, it can last more than 10 weeks in adolescents.

 Source: Quebec Ministry of Health